 Toward the middle of the U-shaped-bridge, people posed for pictures against the glass walls.
 In less than 70 feet, people had gone from wary travelers to a crowd transformed.
 The glass bridge, like a glass slipper, held some kind of fairytale magic that made it feel like we belonged in the last place you ever thought we’d be.
 By the time we stepped inside the adjacent restaurant, we felt like we had experienced something wonderful and been a part of something that only could have been accomplished in our time—our generation’s way of communing with this ancient place.

-Lunch at the Sa’ Nyu Wa restaurant provided an unexpected feast for our senses.
-From the table next to the panoramic windows, we could have spent the entire meal just enjoying the view.
-Pippa noticed that we could see the Skywalk and began detailing the sights she’d seen.
+Lunch at the Sky View Restaurant provided an unexpected feast for our senses.
+From the table next to the panoramic windows revealing the Skywalk and the stunning West Rim, we could have spent the entire meal just enjoying the view.
+Pippa detailed the sights she’d seen that morning.
 Zeke interrupted to point out a hawk with its red tail soaring past the window.

 I was impressed by the variety on the menu, and each smell that emerged from the kitchen made my mouth water.
-Fry bread is my absolute favorite, so I get it anytime it’s available.
-But I was delighted to see that the menu had Ahi Lettuce Wraps and Pork Belly Steam Buns, as well as a traditional burger.
-Kyle ordered us an appetizer of nachos with carnitas.
+I was delighted to see that the menu had Angus sliders and a vegetarian burger, as well as a traditional burger on a brioche bun—plenty of great choices.
+Kyle ordered us appetizers of chili cheese nachos and spicy deep-fried pickle chips to share.
 While noshing, we lost ourselves in the delicious menu options so much that we ended up relying on the friendly server’s suggestions for our entrées.
 It ended up being the right move.
 Everything she brought to the table was amazing.
 Nothing like dining at the edge of the Grand Canyon.

 The ramshackle bones of the old guano mine and Hualapai Village made us feel like we were on the set of an old Western movie.
 Zeke was crazy about the idea that they used to mine for bat droppings here.
 We scrambled to the top of Guano Point, and the view was breathtaking.
 I held tight to Zeke, and Kyle held onto Pippa, but it wasn’t really necessary.
 They each had a reverence for the immensity of the canyon.
 When you stand at the edge of something like that, you can’t help but feel how small you are.